muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 I didn't exactly recognize who it was because of the Camouflage but they were quite excited as they quietly caught us up on what's happening.

 "Master Mikay, it's really an honour to have you join us.
 Principal Ethan is currently just giving the welcoming section of the speech.
-Please make your way over to the Judging stand."
+Please make your way over to the Judging area."

 "Thank you.
 What should Phanna do?"

 "Is Phanna able to make it over to the benches unnoticed?" the faculty member asked.

-"Are you able to Phanna?"
+"Are you able to, Phanna?"
 I asked as I poked Phanna.

 "Do I have to?"